Strain-tunable metamagnetic critical endpoint in Mott insulating rare-earth titanates

 Our results in Eq.~\eqref{eq:critical_endpoint} show that the temperature of the CEP decreases linearly with the parameter $R$.
-Importantly, the $R_{5}^{-}$ rotation mode, illustrated in Fig.~\ref{fig:R_dep}(a), is very sensitive to the lattice parameters, which opens up the possibility of tuning the position of the CEP experimentally by applying uniaxial stress.
-In Fig.~\ref{fig:R_dep}(b), we show how the $R_{5}^{-}$ mode amplitude changes as a function of uniaxial strain along each one of the three main orthorhombic axes, determined via first-principles calculations for the specific case of YTiO$_{3}$~\cite{supp}.
-Note that the GL parameter $R$, which is proportional to the Dzyaloshinskii-Moriya interaction induced by the octahedral rotation~\cite{Schmitz2005}, is related to the amplitude of the $R_{5}^{-}$ mode via the spin-lattice coupling~\cite{Birol2012}.
-Consequently, without a microscopic model, it is difficult to establish the relative change in $R$ corresponding to the relative change in the mode amplitude.
-Nevertheless, previous first-principles calculations show that even modest changes of the order of a few percent in the amplitudes of the $R_{5}^{-}$ and $M_{2}^{+}$ modes can cause changes of a factor of $2$ or more in the exchange parameters, indicating a strong spin-lattice coupling in rare-earth titanates~\cite{SmGd_YLa_unpublished}.
-This is consistent with the strong dependence of the FM transition temperature on uniaxial pressure observed experimentally in YTiO$_3$~\cite{Keimer2009}.
+Importantly, the $R_{5}^{-}$ rotation mode is very sensitive to the lattice parameters, which opens the possibility of tuning the position of the CEP experimentally by applying uniaxial stress.
+In Fig.~\ref{fig:R_dep}(b), we show how the $R_{5}^{-}$ mode amplitude changes as a function of uniaxial strain along each one of the three main orthorhombic axes, determined via first-principles calculations for the specific case of YTiO$_{3}$ (see Appendix~\ref{sec:dft} for details). {While} it is difficult to establish the relative change in $R$ corresponding to the relative change in the mode amplitude {without input from microscopics}, previous first-principles calculations show that even modest changes of the order of a few percent in the amplitudes of the $R_{5}^{-}$ and $M_{2}^{+}$ modes can cause changes of a factor of $2$ or more in the exchange parameters ~\cite{Najev2021}. {This} indicates a strong spin-lattice coupling in rare-earth titanates {and the potential to drastically change the temperature of the CEP via uniaxial strain to promote a QCEP}.
+This is also consistent with the strong dependence of the FM transition temperature on uniaxial pressure observed experimentally in YTiO$_3$~\cite{Keimer2009}.